pojntfx/uni-webtopics-notes/docs/presentation.md

 ## Development

-- DevOps: Also includes development!
+- DevOps also includes development!
-- Modern development should not be bound to any client attributes
-- It should not matter if the client is a RISC-V Linux machine, a locked-down Windows workstation or an Android phone
+- Modern development should not be bound to any client attributes (it should not matter if the client is a RISC-V Linux machine, a locked-down Windows workstation or an Android phone)
 - Development should be possible from any platform, for any platform

 - The only truly cross-platform application framework is the web
 - PWAs make it possible for web apps to have all the features native apps have
 - PWAs work offline by default
 - Why not make our development environments PWAs?

 - Virtual machines and user-friendly hypervisors and containers make it possible to run the editor's backend locally too
 - Source code can for example never leave the company's system
 - Development environments can be quickly updated and tightened to prevent supply chain attacks and increase reproducibility

 - Imagine: You find a Free Software project, and all you have to do in order to contribute is press "."!
 - Onboarding new developers becomes much easier
 - Independence of client choice enables the use of much cheaper or constrained client devices